sandipan211/ZSD-SC-Resolver/README.md

 # :bullettrain_side: Training the model

 ## 1. :office: Creating the work environment
-Our code is based on PyTorch and has been implemented using an NVIDIA DGX Station, with [mmdetection](https://github.com/open-mmlab/mmdetection) as the base framework for object detection, which contains a Faster-RCNN implementation.
+Our code is based on PyTorch and has been implemented using an NVIDIA V100 32 GB DGX Station, with [mmdetection](https://github.com/open-mmlab/mmdetection) as the base framework for object detection, which contains a Faster-RCNN implementation.
 Install Anaconda/Miniconda on your system and create a conda environment using the following command:

 ```bash
 conda env create -f zsd_environment.yml